 This plethora of disorganized information limits oncologists’ ability to prescribe the most personalized, targeted therapies that have the highest likelihood of success.
 It also prevents tumor boards — specialized teams that design treatment plans for patients — from reviewing more than a few patients each week, despite the needs of many more.

-, associate director, genomic market development at JAX, is leading the development of the new platform, which functions like the Google or Bing search engines.
-The JAX-CKB is a database in which doctors are able to find the most relevant and the most recent information from researchers about a specific gene or therapy.
+Sara Patterson, Ph.D., manager of Clinical Analytics and Curation at JAX, is leading the development of the CKB platform, which functions like the Google or Bing search engines.
+The JAX-CKB is a database in which doctors can find the most relevant and the up-to-date information from researchers about a specific gene or therapy.

 In essence, the JAX-CKB provides decision support for oncologists answering two questions:

-JAX-CKB has received more than 100,000 visits since its launch in 2016.
-While its current functionalities are making a difference for doctors and patients, the original curation process was astonishingly complex.
+JAX-CKB has received more than 300,000 visits since 2018.
+While its current functionalities are making a difference for doctors, patients and researchers, the original curation process was astonishingly complex.
 The database is updated manually, which means that curators have to identify a seemingly endless amount of new papers in order to keep the database up-to-date.

-To address this, Mockus and her team have developed a triaging process to help ensure curators are not missing important and relevant scientific papers.
-This process includes a public-private partnership with Microsoft’s Project Hanover.
+To address this, Patterson and her team have developed a triaging process to help ensure curators are not missing important and relevant scientific papers.
+One of the lynchpins to this process is a public-private partnership with Microsoft’s Project Hanover.

-Mockus’ next steps for the JAX-CKB include rolling out more connections between germline mutations (hereditary genetic alterations in a germ cell such as egg or sperm) and somatic mutations (non-hereditary genetic alterations in a non-germ cell).
+In terms of achievement, JAX-CKB has rolled out more connections between germline mutations (hereditary genetic alterations in a germ cell such as egg or sperm) and somatic mutations (non-hereditary genetic alterations in a non-germ cell).
+It has expanded from 900 catalogued genes to 1700, with over 30,000 variants accounted for.
+A newer (patent-pending) feature provides relationships between individual variants and larger categories of variants that may have high level therapeutic evidence and gives more layers of relevant data for the medical practitioner.
 This additional information about could shed more light on what is causing a patient’s cancer and result in a more targeted therapy for the patient.